Distributional Anchor Regression: Empirical Results

 \subsubsection{Scenario {\sc nla}}

 In scenario {\sc nla}, which features non-linear anchor regression, a continuous probit model is fitted.
-Figure~\ref{fig:res:nla} shows a vast gain in performance over all quantiles, comparable to what was observed in \citet{buehlmann2018invariance} with a different nonlinear anchor boosting method.
+Figure~\ref{fig:res:nla} shows a vast gain in performance over all quantiles of the NLL, comparable to what was observed in \citet{buehlmann2018invariance} with $L_2$ anchor boosting for quantiles of the absolute prediction error.

-This gain in performance can be explained in the causal generalization framework of \citeauthor{christiansen2020causal}, because the causal function linearly extends outside the support of $\rX_{\text{train}}$.
+This gain in performance can be explained in the causal generalization framework of \citet{christiansen2020causal}, because the causal function linearly extends outside the support of $\rX_{\text{train}}$.
+Note that although the graphical model representation suggests that the assumptions of IV regression hold, the conditional expectation is non-linear.
+Additional simulations for a mis-specified normal linear anchor TM are given in Appendix~\ref{app:sim}, to warrant the use of a non-linear model.

+In some applications, a point prediction may be more desirable than a distributional forecast.
+Anchor TMs can produce point estimates via the conditional quantile function, \eg the conditional median.
+However, in these settings we recommend (non-) linear $L_2$ anchor regression which is tailored specifically towards conditional mean estimation.
+In Appendix~\ref{app:sim}, we present additional results for scenario {\sc nla} to compare the performance of these point estimates from anchor TMs with results from $L_2$ anchor boosting \citep{buehlmann2018invariance} using a combined linear model, random forest base learner for reference.
+In essence, the conditional median predictions from anchor TM show a similar gain in worst-case absolute prediction error and can compete with the conditional mean predictions obtained from $L_2$ anchor boosting in this scenario.